HomeMadeBots/Embedded_Software_Meta_Model/README.md

 The software components hide the implementation of the functionality they provide and simply expose very well defined connection points, called ports.
-Through a "provider" port, a software component can realized one interface.
+Through a "provider" port, a software component realizes one interface.
-Through a "requirer" port, a software component can access to the realized interface of an other software component.
+Through a "requirer" port, a software component uses one interface (realized by an other software component).

 ### Definition